Skn0tt/nextjs-nestjs-integration-example/README.md

 ### 2. Get the `http.Server`

 Now we need to get the app's integrated `http.Server`.
-NestJS is kind to us - there's a function to get it!
+NestJS is kind to us - there's a function for it!

 ```ts
 const server: http.Server = app.getHttpServer();